isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/add-barcode.md

 ## Steps to generate a barcode

-To generate the barcode, perform the following steps:
+To generate a barcode, perform the following steps:

 ### Add a resource ID to the DITA map